coderofsalvation/personality-insights/getting-started.md

 The {{site.data.keyword.personalityinsightsfull}} service derives insights about personality characteristics from social media, enterprise data, or other digital communications.
 This tutorial can help you get started quickly with the {{site.data.keyword.personalityinsightsshort}} service.
 The examples show you how to call the service's `POST /v3/profile` method with different types of input and how to request different types of output and output formats.
 {: shortdesc}

+> **Important:** The tutorial uses service instance credentials to authenticate to the {{site.data.keyword.personalityinsightsshort}} service.
+In some regions, new service instances instead use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) tokens for authentication.
+Authenticate by using the approach that is right for your region and service instance.

+For more information about where the service uses IAM access tokens and how to use them for authentication, see the June 4 service update in the [Release notes](/docs/services/personality-insights/release-notes.html#June2018).

 ## Before you begin
 {: #before-you-begin}